Certified Mail® is a great way to ensure the safety and validity of the mail you're sending, but what is Certified Mail, exactly?

 And, the signature operates as a type of receipt which the sender can access up to two years later.
 This is often useful in cases where the recipient denies receiving the mail item.

-An Easier Way to Use Certified Mail
+An Easier Way

-Although certified mail is a great service, there is a way to take advantage of the added security it offers while skipping the line at the post office.
+Although certified mail is a great service, there is a way to take advantage of the added security it offers while skipping the line at the Post Office.

-You can do this by printing certified mail labels to apply to the envelope you wish to send by certified mail.
+You can do this by printing Certified Mail Labels to apply to the envelope you wish to send by certified mail.
 Then you can send it by placing it in any one of the thousands of post boxes across the US.

-Or, you can buy approved USPS certified mail envelopes and print the recipient's details straight onto them, ready for postage.
+Or, you can buy approved USPS Certified Mail envelopes and print the recipient's details straight onto them, ready for postage.

 All certified mail services are available through this easier method, and you can save money on them too.
-By purchasing online and using automation to replace green cards, you can save as much as $2.75 per mailing.
+By purchasing online and using automation to replace green cards, you can save as much as $3.15 per mailing.

-Thanks to this guide, you should know all the facts you need to answer the question, 'what is certified mail?'
+Thanks to this guide, you should know all the facts you need to answer the question, 'What is Certified Mail?'

 And, with the added possibility of sending mail with certified mail labels, you can benefit from the combination of extra security and convenience.